 What types of wheelchair brakes are there?

-Extensions are also available for people who have less strength or limited reach, which can help a wheelchair user to operate their chair independently.
+Wheel hub locks are another option that have a concealed lever that locks the wheel via the wheel hub instead of the tyre.
+Extensions are also available for people who have less strength or limited reach, which can help you to operate your chair independently.

 Should you use wheelchair brakes whilst in motion?

-- Electric wheelchairs also have braking systems that allow the user to slow down and stop without requiring physical effort or careful manual dexterity.
+Electric wheelchairs also have braking systems that allow the user to slow down and stop without requiring physical effort or careful manual dexterity.
 Usually operated by the user’s hand or head movements, brakes keep the user safe in a busy world and are a vital aspect of a modern wheelchair.

 How do you maintain and adjust your wheelchair brakes?

-Often, it is possible for the user of the chair or their assistant to do this themselves.
-Where possible, learning to maintain your own wheelchair is a valuable life skill which can serve you well in times of need.
+Often, it is possible for the user of the chair or an assistant to do this themselves.
+Where possible, learning to maintain your own wheelchair is a valuable life skill that can help support your independence.
 Most wheelchairs come with a basic toolkit which can be used for rudimentary repairs.

 How do you put brakes on a wheelchair?

-- What type of wheelchair brakes they are
+- What type of wheelchair brakes they are.

-- What type of wheelchair you have
+- What type of wheelchair you have.